 At 585 metres, Lo Tin Teng is the tallest peak on the Kai Kung Leng Hike.
 It’s situated adjacent to Kai Kung Keng, separated only by a small gap.

 The trail between Kai Kung Leng and Lo Tin Teng first descends before sharply ascending again.
 But there is an alternate trail that goes around the Lo Tin Teng Peak, in case you’re not interested in scaling it.

-The views from on top of Lo Tin Teng are no different than those on top of Kai Kung Leng.
-Except that I found more vegetation on top of Lo Tin Teng.
+The views from on top of Lo Tin Teng are no different than those from the top of Kai Kung Leng.
+Except that, I found more vegetation on top of Lo Tin Teng.